elixir-europe-training/ELIXIR-TrP-LessonTemplate-MkDocs/README.md

 Elixir template for lessons.
 Amongst others used for the [FAIR training handbook](https://elixir-fair-training.github.io/FAIR-training-handbook/).
+Find some guidance on how to use it in the [hosted website](https://elixir-fair-training.github.io/ELIXIR-lesson-template/).